-Our own professional societies that we belong are great examples for most of us.
-I belong to one where we pay annual dues so we can spend money on conference fees, books, and other tools they provide – of course, all at lower member rates.
-The only things that come with these memberships (meaning no extra fees) are online communities (formerly listservs), some webinars, and . . . well, that’s all I can think of.
+Our own professional societies we belong to are great examples for most of us.
+I belong to one where we pay annual dues so we can spend money on conference fees, books and other tools they provide – of course, all at lower member rates.
+The only things that come with these memberships (meaning no extra fees) are online communities (formerly listservs), some webinars and . . . well, that’s all I can think of.
 There may be more, but I think it’s telling that someone who’s been a member for over 20 years can only think of two.

-While this may be the accepted model across the association community, in my opinion, it is not the correct model, and definitely not the best model.
+While this may be the accepted model across the association community, it is not the correct model and definitely not the best model.

-Where is the privilege of belonging to an association/professional society for the individual if all their dues gets them is the opportunity to spend more money?
-I don’t think that offering the “privilege” of spending more money is the answer when dues rates are high already.
+Where is the privilege of belonging to an association/professional society for the individual if all their dues get them is the opportunity to spend more money?
+I don’t think offering the “privilege” of spending more money is the answer when dues rates are high already.

 If we are only going to offer the opportunity to spend more money, then we need to lower dues rates.
-I believe that individuals need to make an investment in their profession which means supporting their professional society.
-However, I also believe that the concept of dues and what they provide needs a radical overhaul.
+I believe individuals need to make an investment in their profession, which means supporting their professional society.
+However, I also believe the concept of dues and what they provide needs a radical overhaul.